spencerdearman/web-instrument/README.md

 <img width="1261" alt="Screenshot 2025-02-02 at 5 25 42 PM" src="https://github.com/user-attachments/assets/0371e75f-31c5-4940-9b15-5397c64be593" />

-**HarmonyGrid** is an interactive web-based tool that transforms colors detected by your camera into dynamic musical notes.
+**HarmonyGrid** is an interactive instrument that transforms colors detected by your camera into dynamic musical notes.
 By dividing the camera feed into a grid, HarmonyGrid maps colors and brightness levels to musical notes, creating a unique soundscape.

 ---

 ## **Features**
 1. **Dynamic Note Generation**
-   - Colors detected from the camera feed are mapped to musical notes based on predefined color-to-note relationships.
+   - Colors detected from the camera feed are mapped to musical notes based on preset color-to-note relationships.
    - Brighter colors produce **louder, more intense notes**, while darker colors result in softer sounds.

 2. **Grid-Based Detection**